 At Seattle Plastic Surgery, we offer a treatment plan that includes three chemical peels and three microneedling treatments for $850.
 The chemical peels and microneedling treatments are alternated roughly every 2-3 weeks for the best results.
 Ask your Master Esthetician if the Glow Up Package would benefit you.

-Yes, it is often recommended that you alternate chemical peels with other treatments like dermaplaning or microneedling (including RF microneedling) for the best results.
+Yes, it is often recommended that you alternate chemical peels with other treatments like dermaplaning, IPL, or microneedling (including RF microneedling) for the best results.
 These treatments can help peels penetrate deeper and work more effectively.

 People with sensitive skin can still get chemical peels.
 Your Master Esthetician will custom tailor your chemical peel to fit your skin and your needs.
 She will likely choose a plan she can alter treatment during the peel to reduce any extra sensitivity you may experience.